There is no magic dust to get children to eat well but this post is all about helpful ideas for picky toddlers.

 Photo by Ketut Subiyanto / Pexels

-1. ADD NUTRITIOUS INGREDIENTS TO FOODS THEY DO LOVE
+1. ADD NUTRITIOUS INGREDIENTS TO FOODS THEY EAT

 Even the pickiest of picky toddlers have food choices they never turn down.
 Find ways to boost the nutritional value of those foods.
 This can help you feel less stressed about ensuring your child is getting the nutrients he or she needs.

-My daughter eats her oatmeal without much fuss so I add fruits, vegetables, nut butters, chia seeds, and hemp seeds to the oatmeal (not all in the same meal).
-She doesn’t notice the difference with the seeds and she enjoys the fruits.
+Consider adding fruits, vegetables, nut butters, chia seeds, and hemp seeds to oatmeal (not all in the same meal).

 2. MAKE FOODS WITH SIMILAR TEXTURES